 Do I have to do memory drawings on EVERYTHING???

 No, just do it on what you find important :).
 For example, I won't do memory drawings on how to draw a brick wall, because I'm pretty sure I can remember that easily.
+Many things you can just find reference for, as you're making finished work.

 The most important things to remember are the shapes and forms of the human body.
 You never want to forget how to construct a face, for example.